Towersey Halt railway station: History

-Parliamentary authorisation for the extension of the Wycombe Railway's single track line beyond Princes Risborough to Oxford was given on 28 June 1861.
+The Wycombe Railway (Extensions to Oxford and Aylesbury) Act 1861 (24 & 25 Vict. c. lxxxvii) giving authorisation for the extension of the Wycombe Railway's single track line beyond Princes Risborough to Oxford was passed on 28 June 1861.
 Thame was reached by 31 July 1862, and a regular service from Paddington via Maidenhead began the next day.
 By 1933, passenger numbers were dropping as a result of increased bus competition which led the Great Western Railway to introduce railmotors as an economy measure between Princes Risborough and Thame.
 A wooden halt was also opened to the south of the small village of Towersey on the up side of an embankment on the western side of a level crossing spanning the Thame - Towersey - Chinnor road.
 No more than 100 ft long, the halt was supervised by the station master at Thame.
 As with similar GWR structures, Towersey Halt had very basic facilities: a small wooden pagoda-style passenger waiting shelter, two oil lamps and a running in board showing the station's name on both sides.
 To the east of the halt, Penn Farm had its own siding from the line's opening until 1939.

 On the basis of an estimated saving of £34,372, passenger services were withdrawn between Oxford and Princes Risborough from January 1963.
 However, the track remained in use down to handle oil trains serving the BP depot at Thame.
 The depot finally closed in October 1991 and the track was dismantled.